DuncanMacKirik/GoSSLChecker/README.md

 # GoSSLChecker
 A quick-and-dirty Go program that checks for SSL/TLS certificates validity and expiry dates and reports them to the specified Telegram chat.

+## Features
+1) command line/shell utility, usable in scripts
+2) supports multiple languages (English and Russian so far)
+3) supports all SSL/TLS versions
+4) checks for certificate(s) validity and expiry date(s)
+5) checks one or more servers sequentially, and collects all errors (if present) in one neat message.

 ## Current status
 4/5 (mostly done/beta version).
 Buildable and usable, but there is certainly more room for improvement.